goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/2-clustering/_index.md

 > You’ll learn more about this later.

-## Access your Tower Cluster via Commandline
+## Access your Tower Cluster via Command line

 You can also get information about your cluster on the command line.
 Log in to your **code-server** again if you closed it by opening this URL in your browser: